mvanwinkleias/mv_automation_standards/doc/index.md

 ## Service User Accounts

 * Do not cron things as your own user.
 Use a service user account.
+* You should avoid cronning things as root unless it needs it.
+(Principle of least privilidge, etc).
 * Have email from that service user account forwarded to a mail address that is a group, even if that group only consists of one person.